Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus

 “I don’t know when he last tested negative,” White House spokesman Brian Morgenstern told reporters Wednesday shortly before Trump returned to the Oval Office for the first time since being released from the hospital on Monday.
 “We’re not asking to go back through a bunch of records and look backwards.”

 White House officials had previously claimed that Trump was tested daily for the coronavirus.
 On Wednesday, Morgenstern and other aides said Trump has been tested “regularly,” reverting to vague language in response to repeated and direct questions.
-Speaking on Fox News on Wednesday, White House chief of staff Mark Meadows declined to say when Trump last tested negative, citing privacy.
+Speaking on Fox News on Wednesday, White House Chief of Staff Mark Meadows declined to say when Trump last tested negative, citing privacy.

 Two officials familiar with the situation said Trump has not been tested daily in recent months.
 Only rarely has Trump been tested on a machine other than the one produced by Abbott Laboratories, which provides rapid results, said the officials, who, like others, spoke on the condition of anonymity to discuss internal protocols.
 The rapid tests are not always accurate.